 In this remarkable book, Barbara LeBey, an Atlanta attorney and former judge, who herself suffered and resolved a family estrangement, shares the stories of people from every walk of life and of every age and race, to show how such rifts often begin and how they can usually be resolved.

 Working closely with two family therapists, LeBey offers a set of tested guidelines to help you approach alienated or angry family members, deal with your own issues, and mend your broken family relationships–even if you think it may already be too late.
 Compassionate, practical, and full of rich insight, this book is a beacon of hope and healing to which families everywhere will turn again and again.

-Barbara LeBey is a lawyer, former judge, and a wife, mother, and grandmother.
-Her first book, Family Estrangements, was featured in People magazine, as well as on Good Morning America and The Today Show.
-She lives with her husband in… More about Barbara LeBey
+Barbara LeBey is a lawyer, former judge, and an author.
+Her first book, Family Estrangements, was featured in People magazine, as well as on Good Morning America and the Today show.
+LeBey is also the author of He’s Not Too Young… More about Barbara LeBey

 Paperback | $11.95

 Published by Bantam Jan 01, 2003| 288 Pages| 6 x 9| ISBN 9780553381962

 “Barbara LeBey has written a wise, loving, and valuable book.
 There isn’t a family who won’t find themselves somewhere in it or any who won’t find help here, too.” –Anne Rivers Siddons,

 “This fine book not only recognizes a problem that most people conceal in shame but also fills a void in self-help literature.
 Highly recommended.” —Library Journal

 “In this powerful book, Barbara LeBey does her part to help bring broken families together again.
 I hope many people will read Family Estrangements and draw strength from it.” –Hamilton Jordan, New York Times bestselling author of No Such Thing As a Bad Day